Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 VMAX VX2 Pro Folding Lever

-Sure, it may not the the lightest on this list – that title’s reserved for the Mosquito – but with a slick folding mechanism that allows you to collapse the stem via a simple lever and a spring-loaded latch on the back of the handlebars that connects to a hook protruding from the rear fender, it can be folded and carried in a matter of seconds.
+Sure, it may not be the lightest – that title’s reserved for the Mosquito – but with a slick folding mechanism that allows you to collapse the stem via a simple lever and a spring-loaded latch on the back of the handlebars that connects to a hook protruding from the rear fender, it can be folded and carried in a matter of seconds.
 The thin stem is easy to hold, too.

 Once folded, it measures 44.5 (L) x 23.0 (W) x 19.3 (H) inches, which is small enough for most trunks.